 April is oral cancer awareness month.
 Do you know exactly what's going on inside your mouth?
 Spotting oral cancer can be a difficult task on your own.
 The small abnormalities that could point to cancerous tissues can be tiny and painless.
 It's therefore incredibly important to maintain regular oral cancer screenings.

-At Dr. Kim Okamura's office, screenings and dental exams go hand in hand.
-Every time you visit our office for a checkup, Dr. Okamura will carefully screen your mouth and throat for signs of problems.
+At Dr. Wilson's office, screenings and dental exams go hand in hand.
+Every time you visit our office for a checkup, Dr. Wilson will carefully screen your mouth and throat for signs of problems.
 Read on to learn more about why oral cancer screenings are so important, and what those screenings will entail.

 Know Your Oral Cancer Stats